mlava/todoist-task-management/README.md

 This extension allows you to manage your Todoist tasks from within your Roam Research graph.

+**NEW:**  BETA: Automatic sync of daily tasks in both directions!
+- Set a configurable interval and the extension will update tasks from Todoist automatically to your DNP.
+If you complete a task in Todoist it should update in your RR graph.
+You can still complete tasks in Roam Research and have that sync to Todoist, and uncomplete of tasks in RR will also update the task in Todoist.
+The only limitation is that you can't uncomplete a recurring task as the Todoist API won't allow for that.

 This version allows:

 1. import tasks by automatically sensing the date of a DNP and only bringing relevant tasks, using the Command Palette command 'Import tasks from Todoist'.